Construction and management simulation: Factory simulation games

 Factory simulation or optimization games typically involve the efficient conversion of resources into products through a combination of a labor workforce and automated systems.
 Some of these are closer to business simulations, where the player is challenged to make products in a cost-effective manner by establishing production lines to compete with other virtual competitors, such as in Big Pharma and Good Company.
 Other factory simulators are based on open-world survival games, with the goal to build enough parts from raw materials found in the world while fending off hostiles to be able to escape or achieve a very large-scale production target, such as in Factorio, Satisfactory, and Dyson Sphere Program.
-Other examples of this genre are Mindustry that combines factory simulation with the Tower defense genre and Shapez.io, which has adopted the minimalistic art style of the .io Browser games.
+Other examples of this genre are Mindustry that combines factory simulation with the tower defense genre and Shapez.io, which has adopted the minimalistic art style of the .io browser games.
+Other games involve rebuilding industry and maintaining sufficient food resources for your labour force in a post-apocalyptic world, such as Captain of Industry.

 Government simulation games

 A government simulation or political simulation is a game that attempts to simulate the government and politics of all or part of a nation.
 These games may include geopolitical situations (involving the formation and execution of foreign policy), the creation of domestic political policies, or the simulation of political campaigns.
 Early examples from the Cold War era include Balance of Power, Crisis in the Kremlin, Conflict: Middle East Political Simulator.
 An early example of online play was Diplomacy, originally published as a board game in 1959, which was one of the first games to be played via e-mail.